wsstiles/Regression-And-Classification/README.md

 #### Boston.csv
 This is the training/testing data set used to create the linear regression model for the Boston house price prediction.

+## Effects_of_Advertising_on_Sales.ipynb
+In this project, I explore both **Simple Linear Regression** and **Multiple Linear Regression** models and evaluate their performance.
+I also experiment with **Regularization** methods and **Bootstrap sampling** in an attempt to better fit the model.
+The data set used in the experiment looks into advertising data for ads run on different media and we seek to connect a linear combination of each feature to the sales for the company.

+#### Advertising.csv
+This is the file containing the advertising and sales data for the company in question.